trevorhoner/HexDesk/README.md

   - 0.5m
   - 1m

 With the exception of the 200mm 3D-Printable variation, the mounting bracket is designed for sheet metal.
-The 0.5m and 1m long variations are best suited for sheet metal considering the strength needed for the length of the part.
+The 0.5m and 1m variations are best suited for sheet metal considering the strength needed for the length of the part.
 The sheet metal variations use a press-fit M6 threaded-insert while the 200mm variation uses a tapered, M6 heat-set insert to secure the rubber-compression clamps.

 All clamp hardware below is sourced from McMaster-Carr/Amazon and can ship to most parts of the world: